-- What will I need in order to participate?
+- What will I need to participate?

-- A reliable internet connection—We will provide this training over Zoom for optimal accessibility, interaction, and engagement.
+- A reliable internet connection—we will provide this training over Zoom for optimal accessibility, interaction, and engagement.
 A microphone is strongly recommended because you will have opportunities to speak and ask questions.
-A webcam is also recommended — We hope you will feel comfortable sharing your video to allow more personal interactions.
+A webcam is also recommended—we hope you will feel comfortable sharing your video to allow more personal interactions.